Sourdough Pumpkin Scones

 • The key to making great biscuits or scones is to keep your butter and ingredients cold before baking.

 • I freeze the scones as the oven preheats, which helps them keep their shape and creates more steam in the oven.
-The steam between the cold layers of butter and dough help the scones rise taller.
+The steam between the cold layers of butter and dough helps the scones rise taller.

 • Don’t overmix the dough